Why every millisecond matters

 }

-The result: when the user clicks a link, the page appears instantly - zero wait time.
-Google’s own search engine uses this technology on its results page.
+</script>The result: when the user clicks a link, the page appears instantly, zero wait time.
+Google’s own search engine uses this on its results page.
+Browsers that don’t support it simply ignore the directive, safe as a progressive enhancement.

 View Transitions API